Payfirma/HostedPayPage/demo-reactjs/README.md

     billing_address:
  }

+For email, If customer vault HPP feature is enabled and email provided is saved in PayHQ with atleast one card.
+Then user would get option to do transaction either with saved card or new card.

 For shipping_address/billing_address, country and province should be in short code and whole object as JSON string.

 Ex - shipping_address: '{